58°F

 If the property in Clark County west of Las Vegas near Pahrump is developed as planned, Nevada would join Florida, California, Texas and Colorado as states with plans to join the space economy.

-In an interview, Lauer said the spaceport would strive to develop as a horizontal launch facility, meaning the spaceport would someday house aircraft that could take off and land like planes as opposed to launching vertically with a rocket.
+In an interview, Lauer said the spaceport would strive to develop as a horizontal launch facility, meaning the spaceport would house aircraft that could take off and land like planes as opposed to launching vertically with a rocket.

-Lauer is enthused by July’s announcement by GE Aerospace that it has developed and tested a new hypersonic dual-mode ramjet engine capable of powering a spaceplane that could achieve orbit.
+Lauer is enthused by July’s announcement by GE Aerospace that it has developed and tested a new hypersonic, dual-mode ramjet engine capable of powering a spaceplane that could achieve orbit.

 Lauer said Hurricane Helene’s destruction along the East Coast demonstrates the importance of inland launch sites.